bryanjonas/okd4_files/Installation.md

 sudo firewall-cmd --reload
 ```

+The services VM should be set as the DNS server for the LAN on pfSense.

 ### Loadbalancer
 We are going to use HAProxy as the load balancer between the control planes and between the compute nodes.
 The services VM will act as the load balancer and redirect requests to the various APIs to the proper nodes.